asher-m/neuralpde/README.md

 #### Note on Notation
 I've attempted to maintain consistent notation throughout.
 However, in various places certain notations are more or less useful, and I possess not the foresight to use such notation throughout or it was unnecessarily cumbersome to use everywhere.
-In these places, I have used the best notation to lead to the least ambiguity about the topics discussed.
+In these places, I have used the notation I thought to minimize ambiguity about the topics discussed.

 ## The Problem